yug-rajani/yug-rajani.github.io/cv.md

 - **Dharmsinh Desai University, Nadiad** *(Jun 2017 - May 2021)* <br>
   <span style="font-weight: bold; color: #999;">Faculty of Technology</span> <br>
   <span style="font-weight: bold; color: #999;">Bachelor of Technology in Computer Engineering</span> *(GPA: 4.0 / 4.0)*
-  - Received First Class with Distinction.
+  - Attained a degree completion with the distinction of achieving a Summa Cum Laude level of excellence.
   - Secured 1st Rank across branches in the university in 1st Year of Bachelors.
   - Secured All India Rank 16 in National Creativity Aptitude Test (NCAT).
   - Collaboratively contributed to the organization of engaging national-level technocultural events as part of the annual Felicific festival at Dharmsinh Desai University.